Peaches and Pecan Pie Recipe

-- Take 2 T of brown sugar and sprinkle on top of the peach layer.
+- Take 2 tablespoons of brown sugar and sprinkle on top of the peach layer.

 - Place the second pie crust on top of the first after inverting it to release the pie from the pie tin.

 - Place the pie onto a cookie sheet to catch any juice from spilling onto the oven floor.
-Bake at 350 degrees for about 45 minutes or until the pie crust turns golden brown.
-Note: if the pie looks too 'runny' with the juice turn the oven off at the end of the cook time and leave it in the oven for 10 more minutes to 'set'.
+Bake at 350 degrees for about 45 minutes, or until the pie crust turns golden brown.
+Note: if the pie looks too runny, turn the oven off at the end of the cook time and leave it in the oven for 10 more minutes to "set."

-Every peach pie recipe I looked at called for one cup of white, refined sugar.
-I cringed at the thought of putting so much sugar into a 9 inch pie where I counted on the juicy peaches to sweeten it up.
-It did not seem to be the right choice so I opted for brown sugar and used a smaller amount.
+- Every peach pie recipe I looked at called for one cup of white, refined sugar.
+I cringed at the thought of putting so much sugar into a 9-inch pie of which I counted on the juicy peaches to sweeten it up.
+It did not seem to be the right choice, so I opted for brown sugar and used a smaller amount.

-I felt the flavor of the brown sugar enhanced the pie and complimented the flavor of the peaches and pecans so nicely that in the future I have decided to eliminate the white sugar completeley using 3/4 c of brown instead.
+- I felt the flavor of the brown sugar enhanced the pie and complimented the flavor of the peaches and pecans so nicely that in the future I have decided to eliminate the white sugar completely, using 3/4 cup of brown instead.